-In 1961, meteorologist Edward Lorenz showed mathematically that, due to all the unknown sources of impacts on Earth's climate, weather prediction beyond about three days is impossible.
+In 1963, meteorologist Edward Lorenz showed mathematically that, due to all the unknown sources of impacts on Earth's climate, reasonably accurate weather prediction beyond about three days is impossible.

-All forecasts beyond three days are statistical guesses: the weather / climate for one week out, for two weeks out, for the next month, for the next year, for the next ten years, for the next thirty years, or in the year 2100 cannot be predicted.
+All forecasts are statistically-based guesses, and are particularly prone to ever-greater error beyond three days: the weather / climate for one week out, for two weeks out, for the next month, for the next year, for the next ten years, for the next thirty years, or in the year 2100 cannot be predicted.
 The more distant the date, the less accurate is the forecast.

 Politics and Earth's climate